arilebedey/sxhkd-auto-config-switcher/README.md

 # pyscripts
-A showcase of some of my Python scripts running on my Linux laptop
+A showcase of some of written Python scripts running on my Linux laptop